Tatsunoko vs. Capcom: Development

+Cross Generation of Heroes

 Tatsunoko vs. Capcom was conceived when Tatsunoko Production asked Capcom to develop a game with Tatsunoko characters.
 In-company discussions at Capcom about it started in mid-2006; Capcom producer Ryota Niitsuma was interested in producing a fighting game, and agreed with other Capcom employees that Tatsunoko's characters would be better suited for a Vs. game than a Street Fighter game.
 The resulting project was the seventh Capcom-designed entry in the Vs. series and the first in over seven years.
 In the 2000s decade, fighting games were less popular and plentiful than in the mid-1990s, with multiplayer competition shifting towards other genres.

 The research and development team started work in parallel with Street Fighter IV.
 "Capcom [hoped to] bring back the fighting genre into the mainstream market [...] with a serious fighting game for very hardcore fans, and another with a slightly lowered barrier to entry," Niitsuma said.
 Eighting, Capcom's hired developer, took on the job in early 2007.
 Tatsunoko vs. Capcom's design was a departure from the complex attack systems of the Street Fighter series, and of certain Vs. titles.
 The game is built around a simplified three-button attack system (light, medium, and strong); it was inspired by the control systems commonly used by both the Vs. series and the Wii, which allows intricate moves to be performed with basic control inputs.

 On May 22, 2008, Capcom announced the game, titled Tatsunoko vs. Capcom: Cross Generation of Heroes, for release in Japanese arcades.
 The arcade cabinets' system board was proprietary hardware based on the Wii.
 Beta units were sent to test locations in Tokyo (July 10–13) and Osaka (July 25–27).
 By September, the game was 70% complete, and a Wii version was announced for Japanese release.
 Capcom gradually revealed the game's cast until release.
-It was released in Japan on the Wii on December 11, 2008, and an arcade version followed in mid-December 2008.